canonical/github-runner-operator/docs/local-lxd/reference/token-scopes.md

 ## Fine grained access token scopes

-**Note**: In addition to having a token with the necessary permissions, the user who owns the token also must have admin access to the organisation or repository.
+**Note**: In addition to having a token with the necessary permissions, the user who owns the token also must have admin access to the organization or repository.

 ### Organizational Runners

-The following are the permissions scopes required for the GitHub runners when registering as an organisational runner.
+The following are the permissions scopes required for the GitHub runners when registering as an organizational runner.

-Organisation:
+Organization:

 - Self-hosted runners: read & write